When you sell with a company you find on our site, we may earn a small commission. This never influences our rankings or advice.

 -

-Listing fee*1.5%Actual cost*$7,028Savings*$5,951SummaryPros & ConsReviewsCompany InfoDave Brown Realtors is a regional discount real estate broker based in Shakopee, MN with agents operating in Minneapolis.
-It costs a total commission fee of 4.5%, which includes both the listing and buyer's agent fees.
+Listing fee*1.5%Actual cost*$6,868Savings*$6,318SummaryPros & ConsReviewsCompany InfoDave Brown Realtors is a regional low fee real estate broker based in Shakopee, MN with agents operating in Minneapolis.
+It advertises a total commission fee of 4.5%, which includes both the listing and buyer's agent fees.
 Based on average buyer’s agent fee rates, that’s roughly a 1.5% effective listing fee.
-Dave Brown Realtors may be missing some key services and support, including professional photography and negotiation support.
+Dave Brown Realtors may be missing some key services and support, including pricing assistance and professional photography.
 It’s been in business since at least 2020.
 Read the full Dave Brown Realtors review.

 -

-Listing fee*N/AActual cost*N/ASavings*N/ASummaryPros & ConsReviewsCompany InfoVoila is a local discount real estate brokerage based in Roseville, MN with agents operating in Minneapolis.
+Listing fee*N/AActual cost*N/ASavings*N/ASummaryPros & ConsReviewsCompany InfoVoila is a local discount real estate broker based in Roseville, MN with agents operating in Minneapolis.
 We were unable to verify pricing information for Voila.
 We were unable to verify services information for Voila.
-It’s been in business since at least 2019.
+It’s been active for at least 7 years.
 Read the full Voila review.

-See discount real estate brokers in other Minnesota cities
+See discount real estate brokers near me in other Minnesota cities

 Related guides and resources for Minneapolis home sellers